SamShrubo/CSCE435_Group26_Project_2024/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

 - Bitonic Sort:
 - Sample Sort: Will be implemented using MPI on the Grace cluster.
 The initial large problem array will split into multiple sub-arrays to be distributed across Grace's nodes and processors.
+Each sub-array will be sorted using quicksort.
+Bucket sort will be used after samples are chosen from the sub-arrays.
 - Merge Sort: Implement using MPI on the Grace cluster, split the initial array into multiple sub-arrays to distribute across the network of nodes and processors
 - Radix Sort: Impleneted using MPI on Grace cluster.
 The inital array will be split into multiple smaller arrays across the nodes and processors, will be using least significant digit version
 - Column Sort: A parallel sorting algorithm that is well suited for sorting data arranged in a 2D grid.
 The matrix is sorted column-wise, transposed, and sorted again row-wise.
 This process is repeated until the matrix is sorted.
 This algorithm will be implemented using MPI on the Grace cluster.